The truth about no credit check apartments

 By looking into your credit score they feel that they can get a good idea of how reliable you’ll be at paying on time, and what type of a renter you’ll be.
-To them it stands to reason that the higher the score, the higher calibre of the renter.
+To them, it stands to reason that the higher the score, the higher caliber of the renter.

 What is a good credit score for renting?

-If your credit score is over 750 then you will have no trouble at all renting an apartment, in fact landlords will be falling over themselves to catch you as a tenant.
+If your credit score is over 750 then you will have no trouble at all renting an apartment, in fact, landlords will be falling over themselves to catch you as a tenant.
 If you’re over 650 points you’ll find you may be offered a range of incentives to sign up for an apartment with varying degrees of attractiveness, but under 650 – don’t expect any kind of welcome wagon to be rolled out in your honor.

 A low credit score will not immediately disqualify you from renting, but it may mean that if there is competition for a home that you will be the one who loses out.
-It could also mean that if you have your heart set on a particular popular location you may not be able to rent in that area because the chances are there are other renters with a higher score than you.
+It could also mean that if you have your heart set on a particularly popular location you may not be able to rent in that area because the chances are there are other renters with a higher score than you.

 If your credit score is not ideal a prospective landlord may want to know why.
-If you have medical loans, student debt or consumer credit that you keep on top of they may be more willing to ignore the numbers and accept you as a tenant than if you have unpaid items, judgements, late payments or garnishments against your name.
+If you have medical loans, student debt or consumer credit that you keep on top of they may be more willing to ignore the numbers and accept you as a tenant that if you have unpaid items, judgments, late payments or garnishments against your name.
 They are sure to send up a red flag.